How are artificial and biological neural networks different?

 A biological neural network (BNN) is a structure that consists of synapses, dendrites, cell bodies, and axons.
 In this neural network, the processing is carried out by neurons.
 Dendrites receive signals from other neurons, Soma sums all the incoming signals and the axon transmits the signals to other cells.
 BNNs can process highly complex parallel inputs, however, they lack any controlling mechanism and face slow processing.

-While artificial neurons and perceptrons were inspired by biological neural networks, they do differ s in several ways:
+While artificial neurons and perceptrons were inspired by biological neural networks, artificial and biological neural networks are different in several ways from size to flexibility:

 - Size: our brain contains about 86 billion neurons and more than 100 trillion (or according to some estimates 1000 trillion) synapses (connections).
 The number of “neurons” in artificial networks is much less than that (usually in the ballpark of 10–1000).